kasbert/sd2iec_esp32/README.md

 ![ESP32 with display](/images/sd2iec_esp32b.jpg)

 # Notes
-Fastloades do not work reliably
+Fastloaders do not work reliably
-No buttons for now.
-No display for now.
 M2I is broken.
 Changelists are broken.
-Some (most ?) functionality is broken.
+Simple file loading and saving works.